 West Phillie Produce – Philadelphia, Pennsylvania

-The owner, Arnett Woodall is passionate about bringing fresh and affordable food to Black communities.
-He hires youth from the neighbourhood to work at West Phillie Produce while teaching them the basics of running a store.
+The owner, Arnett Woodall, is passionate about bringing fresh and affordable food to Black communities.
+He hires youth from the neighborhood to work at West Phillie Produce while teaching them the basics of running a store.

 Buy Better Foods – Brooklyn, NY